Summerjay0401/project-x-emr/CONTRIBUTING.md

 4. See the [project-emr-frontend-admin Getting Started](/src/project-emr-frontend-admin/) section to install dependencies and set up environment variables.

 5. Open the `project-emr-frontend.code-workspace` workspace in VSCode.
 This workspace relies on tasks to simplify common development tasks.

 See the [Tasks](#tasks) section for details on running and available tasks.

-6. run the `npm-install` task.
+6. Run the `app-init` task.
 Wait for the dependency installations to complete.

 7. Run the `app` task.